CommandMC/EpicLinux/README.md

 # EpicLinux
-Meta-repo for people to report issues with Epic Games games running through Wine/Proton on *nix
+Repo for people to report issues with Epic Games games running through Wine/Proton on \*nix

 The "Wiki" section here contains workarounds for Games that need them, so check there first before opening an issue!